Ask the Vaidya

-Modern medicine addresses the concept of vitality is in its conception of "homeostasis", a physiological mechanism that maintains the balance of innumerable biological activities to ensure that the body functions within "normal" parameters.
+Modern medicine addresses the concept of vitality in its conception of "homeostasis," a physiological mechanism that maintains the balance of innumerable biological activities to ensure that the body functions within "normal" parameters.
 Homeostasis is just one example of vitality.

 The Substance of Health: Ojas

 Sleep is the one time that ojas is allowed to freely circulate.
 It is also replenished during sleep.
-So the importance of sleep cannot be underestimated, and insufficient sleep, which for most people is less than 8 hours of a night, gradually leads to a diminishment of ojas and promotes aging and disease.
+So the importance of sleep cannot be overestimated, and insufficient sleep, which for most people is less than eight hours a night, gradually leads to a diminishment of ojas and promotes aging and disease.

 Ideal Digestion Creates Ojas

-A good example of this is the famous Ayurvedic herbal formula that includes three herbs.
+A good example of this is the famous ayurvedic herbal formula that includes three herbs.
 It is commonly referred to as Triphala.
-A premium quality Triphala forms the basis of MAPI's Organic Digest Tone.
-This is one of the most famous herbal compounds in Ayurvedic medicine.
+A premium-quality Triphala forms the basis of MAPI's Organic Digest Tone (Triphala Plus).
+This is one of the most famous herbal compounds in ayurvedic medicine.
 Triphala literally means "three fruits."
-The three fruits contained in Triphala are Haritaki, Amalaki and Bibhitaki.
-Traditionally, Triphala comes in many different forms, including the Triphala tablets available from Maharishi Ayurveda Products International.
-A growing body of research on Triphala worldwide suggests this classic Ayurvedic formulation possesses remarkable benefits for health.
+The three fruits contained in Triphala are Haritaki (Chebulic Myrobalan), Amalaki (Amla), and Bibhitaki (Belleric Myrobalan).
+Traditionally, Triphala comes in many different forms, including the Triphala tablets available as Organic Digest Tone from Maharishi Ayurveda Products International.
+A growing body of research on Triphala worldwide suggests this classic ayurvedic formulation possesses remarkable benefits for health.

 Question: How can we measure our vitality?

 Answer: Strength is determined by our capacity for exercise.
-Individual strength is determined by the body's nature, place where a person lives, the time (including age and season , strength of digestion, or state of agni.
+Individual strength is determined by the body's nature, the place where a person lives, the time (including age and season), strength of digestion, or state of agni.

 - Perfect health is the main source of vitality.